jfraser2/AWS-lambda-assessment/README.md

 The request execution path is Http Server->Gateway->Container.
 SAM CLI created the Http Server and the Gateway.<br/>
 It is trying to emulate(fake) the AWS site.<br/>

-The free way to test is to use curl.
+The old school way to test(new school is easier) is to use curl.
 The curl commands can be run after,<br/>
 the sam local start-api as described above is run.
 Some examples are below<br/>
 You have to add parameters on requests that need them. sam local invoke will not work, why you ask?<br/>
 It's because it will not run the Auth Function automatically like sam local start-api does.<br/>